The Intent Gap

 The result was chemistry, which is a completely different field.
 Chemistry is reliable, controllable, and scalable in ways alchemy never could be.
 We predicted new elements.
 We built petrochemical refineries, synthesised organic compounds, and unlocked the ability to capture carbon from the atmosphere.
 Today, we can actually cure many of the diseases alchemists were trying and failing to cure.
 But we do it in a very different way.

-These are incredible advancements were not created by scaling up alchemy.
+These incredible advancements were not created by scaling up alchemy.
 They required that we discover fundamental principles first, and develop a whole new science: one unimaginable to alchemists.

 Deep learning today feels like alchemy.